Indigenous banks want more time to pay GHC400m minimum capital

 The ten indigenous universal banks are Prudential Bank, Royal Bank, Unibank, Beige Bank, OmniBank, GN Bank, Sovereign Bank, Heritage Bank, Premium Bank, and Construction Bank.

-In their 11-page petition to the president, the indigenous banks stated that they are willing to pay the GHS400 million but it beats their minds that the BoG would give them the same deadline as the bigger banks.
+In their 11-page petition to the president, the indigenous banks stated that they are willing to pay the GHC400 million but it beats their minds why the BOG would give them same deadline as the bigger banks.

-The indigenous banks have, therefore, proposed a payment schedule of annual instalments over a period of five years ending 2022 when they would each have finished paying the GHS400 million.
+The indigenous banks have therefore proposed a payment schedule of annual installments over a period of five years ending 2022 when they would each have finished paying the GHC400 million.

-While the petition of the indigenous is still before the President and a committee has been set to take a look at their plea, the Bank of Ghana has said its decision is final.
+While the petition of the indigenous is still before the president and a committee has been set to take a look at their plea, the Governor of the Central Bank and his lieutenants are out saying their decision is final.

 "Government is pursuing a laudable One District One Factory policy p, which promises to create and grow local industries and provide jobs; meanwhile, the regulator of the financial sector is pursuing a policy that threatens to collapse local industries and create unemployment," he said.